aws-samples/aws-serverless-workshop-innovator-island/1-app-deploy/README.md

     <details>
         <summary>Hint#1</summary>

     Check "Build settings" menu in your Amplify project.
 Edit the "App build specification section"
     </details>
 2. Which resources are deployed in the `ride-controller` folders?
 Could you summarize the responsibility of this stack?
     <details>
         <summary>Hint#1</summary>

     Check file `1-app-deploy/ride-controller/template.yaml`.
     </details>
     <details>
         <summary>Hint#2</summary>

     Look at the two "AWS::Serverless::Function" resources there.
 Look at its code (from `CodeUri` property) and how it is triggered (from `Events` property)
     </details>
-3. We extracted the `$DDB_TABLE` with this code `DDB_TABLE=$(aws cloudformation describe-stack-resource --stack-name theme-park-backend --logical-resource-id DynamoDBTable --query "StackResourceDetail.PhysicalResourceId" --output text)
+3. We extracted the variable `$DDB_TABLE` with this code `DDB_TABLE=$(aws cloudformation describe-stack-resource --stack-name theme-park-backend --logical-resource-id DynamoDBTable --query "StackResourceDetail.PhysicalResourceId" --output text)
 `.
 Could you explain what it does?
-If you want to extract other resources, how would you change the CLI?
+If you want to extract other resources, how would you change the command?
     <details>
         <summary>Hint#1</summary>

     `$(...COMMAND...)` is called "Command substitution".
 It executes the command insight and return the output of that command to the DDB_TABLE (instead of printing it out on the screen)
     </details>
     <details>
         <summary>Hint#2</summary>

     Go to CloudFormation console, select check the `theme-park-backend`, and choose "Resources" tab
     </details>
     <details>
         <summary>Hint#3</summary>

     Change `--logical-resource-id DynamoDBTable` to `--logical-resource-id UserPool`.
 What is the returned value?
     </details>
 ### Next steps